Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 8. Canola Oil

-Often overshadowed by flashier options, canola oil holds its own as one of the healthiest cooking oils that’s usually more affordable than the rest.
-It boasts a neutral flavor, a healthy dose of vitamins E and K, and an ideal 2:1 ratio of omega-6 to omega-3 fatty acids.
-Zooming in on omega-3s in particular, canola oil is a great choice because it’s second only to flaxseed oil when it comes to alpha-linolenic acid (ALA) count.
+Often overshadowed by flashier options, canola oil holds its own as one of the healthiest cooking oils and is usually more affordable than many others.
+It has a neutral flavor and provides vitamins E and K, along with omega-3 fat in the form of alpha-linolenic acid (ALA).

 Of all the oils on this list, canola oil has the lowest smoke point at 400 degrees Fahrenheit, which means it isn’t one of the best cooking oils for frying.
 However, it shines in gentle cooking methods, such as sautéing and low-heat baking.